AIASF Design Awards: Unbuilt Design Award

 - Work by the firm of a design professional serving as a juror is ineligible.

-- Design must be dated within four years of the final submission deadline.
+- Design must be dated within three years of the final submission deadline.

 Do not include information identifying your firm in any materials outside of those designed to collect it, like the Design Team Form and fields on the submission site defined for this purpose.
 File names should not include your firm name.
 If any of the information provided to the jury for review – including file names – explicitly identifies the firm, your submission will be disqualified.